 Conclusion

 The Cyber Resilience Act sets a new standard for secure software in Europe.
-Compliance is no longer optional.
-For engineering and security teams, it means building with security at the core and proving that your products meet CRA requirements.
+Cybersecurity is no longer an optional compliance checkbox, but a market entry barrier.
+For engineering and security teams, it means designing for security from the start and proving that your products meet CRA requirements.

 Book a demo and start building secure software without slowing down your team.